Why Quiz Websites Need More Than Questions and Scores

 Helpful Feedback Makes Scores More Meaningful

 A score by itself can feel cold.
-Helpful feedback makes it personal and useful.
+Helpful feedback makes it personal, useful, and encouraging.

 Practical Tips for Better Quiz Websites